phdonner/phdonner/powershell.md

 Here I will present details on PowerShell Markdown functionality, including sections on:

-* Assemble code fragments to a full HTML document
+* Demonstrate how code and text fragments can be assembled to a full HTML document
-* Define Web page style with CSS and PowerShell
+* Find out how to define Web page style with Cascaded Style Sheets (CSS) and PowerShell
 * Extend Markdown with PowerShell table functionality
 * Convert Markdown to PDF
 * Fine-tune how markdown is rendered on a VT100 console